How PHASI models structured projects

 - 4 Progress

-Measure progress through relevant phase completion and project-specific category grades at item, parent and project level.
+Measure progress through relevant phase completion and project-specific category weights at item, parent item and project level.

-Phasi does not require one fixed industry structure.
-A project item can be a machine assembly, building zone, software feature, course module, audit scope, service package, supplier order, event area or maintenance asset.
-The team defines the vocabulary.
-Phasi provides the planning model.
+PHASI does not require one fixed industry vocabulary.
+A project item can be an assembly, zone, work package, document, asset, service item, supplier package, scope or maintenance asset.
+The team defines the vocabulary; PHASI provides the planning model.